Jim-Kroovy/B.L.E.N.D/README.md

 **Bugs:**
 - All bug issues must use the bug template. *(i need the basic information)*
 - Please check it's not already a bug before making it one. *(it's better if more people chime in on the same issues)*
-- See you can find the answer from an internet search or a written/video guide. *(will give a two word response and close it)*
+- See if you can find the answer from an internet search or a written/video guide. *(i'm not a private tutor)*

 **Requests:**
 - All request issues must use the request template. *(like the bugs, i need the basics presented well)*